 Seletia Catching is a senior staff accountant at a large healthcare company.
 She holds a bachelor’s degree in Accounting from Robert Morris University.
 A wife and mother of two teenage sons, Seletia has been highly engaged in her children’s public education since they were in preschool.
 She is the former chairperson of the Local School Council at a Chicago public school, and she recently ran for a position on the School Board of her suburban district.
-Seletia brings a strong belief in prayer, education advocacy and financial structure to the Advisory Board.
+Seletia brings a strong belief in prayer, education advocacy, and financial structure to the Advisory Board

 Michael Jebb oversees the development and implementation of The Strategic Prayer Initiative (SPI) at Harvest Prayer Ministries.
 SPI is designed to help large numbers of American Christians to be more effective in prayer and spiritual warfare.
 Prior to joining Harvest Prayer Ministries in 2003, Mike spent 14 years in the business world, mostly as the director of human resources for a mid-sized smoked meats company.
-Mike is a graduate of The Moody Bible Institute in Chicago.
-He also holds degrees in finance and communications from the University of Illinois at Campaign-Urbana and an MBA from the Keller Graduate School of Management in Chicago.
+Mike is a graduate of the Moody Bible Institute in Chicago.
+He also holds degrees in finance and communications from the University of Illinois at Champaign-Urbana and an MBA from the Keller Graduate School of Management in Chicago.

 Bridgette Mahan is a Certified Public Accountant (CPA) and an holds an MBA in Finance from Rutgers University and a Bachelors in Commerce from the University of Virginia.
 She is a full-time faculty member at the City Colleges of Chicago and is Chair of the Business Department.
 Prior to moving into education, Bridgette was a First Vice President, Manager of the Corporate Staff Audit unit at First Chicago NBD Bank (Bank One).
 She has twenty years of internal and external accounting/auditing and management experience.